-- 1 Press and release the On/off (U) button to turn on your wireless keyboard. - 2 Choose Apple () > System Preferences, and then click Keyboard. - 3 Click "Set Up Bluetooth Keyboard ..." in the lower-right corner. - 4 Select your wireless keyboard, and then follow the onscreen instructions.
+- 1 Press the power (也) button to turn on your wireless keyboard. - 2 Choose Apple ( > System Preferences, and then click Keyboard. - 3 Click "Set Up Bluetooth Keyboard ..." in the lower-right corner. - 4 Select your wireless keyboard, and then follow the onscreen instructions.

 If you don't pair your keyboard with your iMac within 3 minutes, the indicator light and keyboard turn off to preserve battery life.
-Press the On/off (U) button to turn your keyboard on again, allowing you to pair it with your iMac.
+Press the power (也) button to turn your keyboard on again, allowing you to pair it with your iMac.
 Once you successfully pair your keyboard with your iMac, the indicator light glows steadily for 3 seconds, and then turns off.